nav2424/rift/README.md

 ### 5. Confirm Receipt

 1. **Sign out and sign in as Buyer** (`buyer@test.com`)
-2. Go to the escrow detail page
+2. Go to the rift detail page
 3. Click **"Confirm Item Received"**
 4. Status changes to `DELIVERED_PENDING_RELEASE`
 5. Click **"Release Funds to Seller"**